Ambar

 Type: Heirloom

-Description: Tiny 3”-4” flat white pumpkins are about the same size
+Description: Tiny 3”-4” flat white pumpkins are about the same size and shape as Jack-Be-Little

 Cooking Uses: baked, roasted, or fried